Apollon77/ioBroker.tuya/README.md

 One adapter instance can handle all devices in one network that routes UDP packages.

+## Disclaimer
+**All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
+This personal project is maintained in spare time and has no business goal.**
+**TUYA is a trademark of Tuya Global Inc.**

 ## Compatible Mobile Apps and versions
 The currently versions of the Tuya Smart and also Smartlife App are **no longer compatible** with the way the adapter works because Tuya encrypted all traffic that the adapter could sniff.
 For now still some older versions of the Apps work ...